johnrudge/xcover/README.md

 ## Dancing cells

 The algorithm used for finding the exact covers is [Donald Knuth's](https://www-cs-faculty.stanford.edu/~knuth/) algorithm C which uses "dancing cells".
-A full description of the algorithm can be found in his [draft manuscript](https://www-cs-faculty.stanford.edu/~knuth/musings.html).
+A full description of the algorithm can be found in his [draft manuscript](https://www-cs-faculty.stanford.edu/~knuth/fasc7a.ps.gz).

 ## Numba

 To accelerate the performance of the solver this package uses [numba](https://numba.pydata.org/) to perform Just In Time (JIT) compilation of the main algorithm.
 This means the first call to the solver may be slow (a few seconds) while numba compiles the function.
-However, later calls will be fast, and numba uses a cache to avoid repeated compilation.
+However, later calls will be fast, as numba uses a cache to avoid repeated compilation.
 JIT compilation can be disabled by explicitly configuring numba before importing the `xcover` package.

 ```
 from numba import config